 If using a 20cm (8-inch pan), the crêpes will be slightly smaller.
 You'll result in a couple more at the end of the recipe.
 That's never a bad thing!

-1. Prepare the pan.
+STEP 1.
+Prepare the crêpe pan, frying pan, or skillet.
 Heat your preferred pan over medium heat then lightly grease with melted butter, wiping away any excess (Image 11).
 Keep this extra butter close by so that you can grease the pan as and when you need to.
-The butter browns slightly whilst cooking adding colour and flavour to the surface of the crêpes.
-It also prevents them from sticking and gives those lovely crispy edges.

-2. Cook crêpes one at a time.
+STEP 2.
+Pour batter into your heated pan and cook!
 Remove the crêpes batter from the fridge and give it a quick whisk.
 It will have thickened in the fridge as the flour hydrates.
 Add a touch of water to loosen it if you find it too thick.

-Pour or scoop the batter into the centre of the hot pan.
-Tilt the pan until the base is evenly coated with the batter.
-The aim is for the batter to be spread as thinly as possible.
-(Image 12, 13 & 14).
+Pour a scoop of batter into the center of the hot pan (Image 12) and swirl around until the base of the pan is coated as thinly as possible (Images 13 & 14).

 When pouring the batter into the pan and swirling it around- if it doesn't coat the base fully and you have some holes, simply drip the batter to fill the holes up (Image 15).
 You'll never notice the patch job once the crepe is cooked and browned on the other side.